dionyziz/endofcodes/SPECIFICATION.md

 M ⇜ [100, 200[ ∩ ℕ

-W ⇜ ]3NM, 4NM[ ∩ ℕ
+W ⇜ ]√(3NM), √(4NM)[ ∩ ℕ

-H ⇜ ]3NM, 4NM[ ∩ ℕ
+H ⇜ ]√(3NM), √(4NM)[ ∩ ℕ

 MAX_HP ⇜ [100, 200[ ∩ ℕ

 MAX_HP is the same for all creatures.
 The initial HP for all creatures is set to MAX_HP.

 Subsequently, the grader automatically creates the genesis round of the game.
 This is done by creating M creatures per bot and placing them on the map in random locations as follows.
-For each player i from 1 to N, for each creature j from 1 to M, the creature j of player i is positioned uniformly at random at an x coordinate from 0 to W - 1 and at a y coordinate from 0 to H - 1, as long at that coordinate is not already in use; if the coordinate is already in use, a different coordinate is chosen at random until an empty one is found.
+For each player i from 1 to N, for each creature j from 1 to M, the creature j of player i is positioned uniformly at random at an (x, y) coordinate from the coordinates that are not already taken; that position is subsequently marked as taken.

 The configuration of the world on the genesis round is predetermined by the grader.